Reviews You Can Rely On

 Our Verdict

 The Xpedo Ambix offers dual-purpose functionality in a value-oriented package.
 A flat pedal on one side and a clipless pedal on the other, this model has you covered if you want to switch it up.
 We found the flat side of the pedal to be functional, well-designed, and effective with its widely spaced grub pins.
 The clipless side engaged well, shed mud, and performed predictably.
 The pedal is lightweight, does what it sets out to do and offers great value.
 It bests its closest competitor in every metric of our test, and while it has a wee bit of room for improvement, it should satisfy even aggressive riders looking for a dual duty platform.
-To see how it stacks up versus the competition, check out our review of the best mountain bike pedals.
+To see how it stacks up versus the competition, check out our review of mountain bike pedals.

 REASONS TO BUY